 MD Properties have been at their current town centre location since 2001 having in 2006 increased office space by buying out Ingram & co in Church lane.
 A total refurbishment of the office took place recently creating more much needed space.

-Our current team consists of Director Robert, Managing Director Izabela, Property Maintenance Manager Jackie, Office Manager Nicola , Lettings Negotiators Tom , Gay and Kamil and Accounts Administrator Iwona.
-Mick and Geoff are our viewers/ Inspectors .
+Our team consists of Director Robert, Managing Director Izabela, Office Manager Nicola , Lettings Negotiators Tom , Lucy and Kamil, Maintenance coordinators Claire and Zoe and Accounts Administrator Iwona.
+Rosa and Ann-Marie are our viewers/ Inspectors .
 Our maintenance team is Steve, Simon and Ian who work on customers and MD Properties owned properties.
 We have, of course, back up from gas and electrical contractors.

 Robert for ten years was Chairman of Sandwell landlords association and also advised on their housing policy and regeneration schemes.
 He was one of the founder members of the MLA (Midlands Landlords Association) which has now become part of the NLA (National Landlords Association) of which he is a member.

 Sadly, in October 2006 after a short illness Diane passed away.
 MD Properties is where it is today largely due to the efforts of Diane.
 She is, and will always be, sadly missed.